What are mortgage prisoners?

 5. Improve your credit score

 You can check your credit score for free with any of the three main credit reference agencies in the UK (Experian, Equifax and TransUnion).
-Note, you can see your Equifax credit report free (for life) through CredAbility.
+Note, you can see your Equifax credit report free (for life) through our member-only platform, CredAbility.
 You can check it as many times as you like, without leaving a footprint.

 Once you know where you stand, you can work out how best to improve your credit score and in turn, your attractiveness to lenders.
 For example, if you’ve got a thin credit history, you could: